John Hathaway: Background and early career

 Formerly an open-side flanker for local rugby team Hove RFC, Hathaway decided to make the transition to mixed martial arts after watching the Ultimate Fighting championship on television.
 He made his professional MMA debut on 25 June 2006, defeating his opponent via rear naked choke in the first round.

 John Hathaway currently trains at London Shootfighters.
-Hathaway also trained in the US with American Top Team and 10th Planet Jiu Jitsu with Eddie Bravo.
+Hathaway also trained in the US with American Top Team and 10th Planet Jiu Jitsu.